LeanerCloud/AutoSpotting/README.md

 Note: This is offered on a best effort basis and under certain conditions, such as using the latest version of the evaluation binaries.

-If you need more comprehensive support you will need to purchase a support plan.
+If you need help for a large scale rollout or migrating from alternative tools/solutions, you can purchase a comprehensive support plan guaranteed to save you lots of time and money, you can always get in touch on [gitter](https://gitter.im/cristim) if you need such help.

 ## Contributing ##